Skelos trial juror asks to be relieved for vacation

 The high court, in a decision involving a former Virginia governor, more narrowly defined the kind of quid-pro-quo bribery scheme a public official must engage in to be convicted of bribery.
 The court said a public official must do more than make a telephone call or arrange a meeting.

 The Skeloses are accused of using Dean Skelos’ position as then-State Senate majority leader to win employment and cash for Adam Skelos, valued at hundreds of thousands of dollars over about five years.
-In return, Dean, a Republican, promised to vote for legislation needed by those aiding his son, according to the indictment.
+In return, the Republican promised to vote for legislation needed by those aiding his son, according to the indictment.

 Dean Skelos, 70, and Adam Skelos, 36, both have denied wrongdoing and pleaded not guilty.